mlange-42/arche/docs/content/user-guide/resources/index.md

 ## Resource types

-Just like for components, any Go struct (or other Go type) can be a resource.
+Just like with components, any Go struct (or other Go type) can be a resource.
 An example:

 ```go